Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Sylvia Plath and The Applicant
+Sylvia Plath And A Summary of The Applicant

 The Applicant is a poem that explores the meaning of marriage, gender stereotype and social pressures by using the framework of an interview, in which the speaker questions the applicant, a male.